-An application originally funded by CPRIT as an IIRA or IIRACB mechanism may be submitted under this RFA for a competitive renewal if the proposed project meets the IIRACSBC research objectives.
+An application funded by CPRIT under this mechanism may be submitted for one competitive renewal.
+An application originally funded by CPRIT as an IIRA or IIRACSBC mechanism may be submitted under this RFA for a competitive renewal if the proposed project meets the IIRACSBC research objectives.
 See section 4 and section 9.2.7.
 Competitive renewals are not subject to preliminary evaluation.
 Renewal applications move directly to the full peer review phase.
 See section 10.2.